MuhiimAli/search/README.txt

 2. User Instructions:

-type python3 index.py relativeWikiPath titles.txt docs.txt words.txt
+type into terminal: python3 index.py relativeWikiPath titles.txt docs.txt words.txt
-type python3 query.py (--pagerank) titles.txt docs.txt words.txt
+type into terminal: python3 query.py (--pagerank) titles.txt docs.txt words.txt

 When query.py is run, the prompt 'search>' will appear and the user can input any word or phrase into the terminal.
 Pressing the enter button runs search and produces a result.
 If the input does not exist in the corpus, or if the input is empty, no results will be returned and the user will